balena-io-experimental/balena-sound/docs/06-support.md

 ## Contact us

-If you have any questions regarding balenaSound, wether it's an issue not listed in the troubleshooting section, a request for a new feature or DAC, or simply if you want to discuss about the project, feel free to reach us at our [forums](https://forums.balena.io) or open an [issue](https://github.com/balenalabs/balena-sound/issues/new) on our GitHub repository.
+If you have any questions regarding balenaSound, whether it's an issue not listed in the troubleshooting section, a request for a new feature or DAC, or simply if you want to discuss about the project, feel free to reach us at our [forums](https://forums.balena.io) or open an [issue](https://github.com/balenalabs/balena-sound/issues/new) on our GitHub repository.
 Thanks for trying out balenaSound!